simonhammes/506-software-architecture/architecture.typ

   [#highlight(fill: rgb("#EF9A9A"))[(M, H)]],
   [QA4-1],
   [Performance],
-  [The latency between Mr. X sending a location update or chat message and other players receiving this message in normal mode (excluding limited connectivity underground) should be less than 2 seconds.], [FR3],
+  [The latency between players sending and receiving location updates or chat messages in normal mode (excluding limited connectivity underground) is less than 2 seconds.], [FR3],
   [#highlight(fill: rgb("#EF9A9A"))[(H, M)]],
   [QA5-1],
   [Usability],
-  // TODO: Check QAS wording
-  [The app should automatically send location updates in the chosen time interval without user involvement.], [FR3],
+  [The mobile app automatically sends location updates in the configured time interval without user involvement.], [FR3],
   [(H, L)],
   [QA5-2],
   [Usability],
-  // TODO: Check QAS wording
-  [Users should be able to send text messages using no more than than 2 clicks from the app's home screen (excluding the actual message).], [],
+  [Users are able to send text messages using no more than 2 clicks from the app's home screen (excluding typing the actual message).], [],
   [(H, L)],
 )